AstunTechnology/gemini_csv_import/README.md

 * Temporal Extent can be a comma-separated list (begin date, end date) but dates must be in form YYYY-MM-DD or DD/MM/YYYY
 * Data Format and Version can be comma-separated lists but must come from provided lists of formats and versions, see [iso19139.gemini23/loc/eng/labels.xml](https://github.com/AstunTechnology/iso19139.gemini23/blob/3.12.x/src/main/plugin/iso19139.gemini23/loc/eng/labels.xml#L1612)
 * Data Quality Info must be one of dataset or nonGeographicDataset (case-sensitive)
-* Inspire theme (case-sensitive) must come from the [INSPIRE Themes Thesaurus](https://www.eionet.europa.eu/gemet/en/inspire-themes/) (can now be a comma-delimited list)
+* Inspire theme (case-sensitive) must come from the [INSPIRE Themes Thesaurus](https://www.eionet.europa.eu/gemet/en/inspire-themes/) (can be a comma-separtated list)
-* Update Frequency is case-sensitive, choose from the following codes:
+* Update Frequency is case-sensitive, choose one of the following codes:
   * continual
   * daily
   * weekly